 What Does a Dental Assistant Do?

 The dentistry field is unique in that it provides critical services that exist within two important categories: health care and personal aesthetics.
 Offering this level of diversity and scope within a single field requires a coordinated team of highly trained dental health professionals – among which dental assistants serve an essential role.

 For those who truly enjoy helping people look and feel better as they maintain a healthful life, becoming a dental assistant can be the first step toward a long and rewarding career in dentistry.
-Not only is there a growing demand for dental assistants in the U.S., but being trained as a dental assistant can open the door to greater career opportunities within this state-of-the-art healthcare field.
+Being trained as a dental assistant can open the door to greater career opportunities within this state-of-the-art healthcare field.

 And, it’s possible to be trained and ready to begin your career as a dental assistant in less than a year’s time.

+What does a dental assistant do?
 Keep reading, and you’ll learn what it means to be a dental assistant and what it takes to succeed within this essential, past-paced role.

-So, you may be wondering, what exactly do dental assistants do?
-This post provides you with all you need to know about what a dental assistant does.
+What Does a Dental Assistant Do?